srivastavaresearchgroup/EPick/README.md

 # EPick
-This is an implementation of the EPick mode (https://arxiv.org/abs/2109.02567).
+This is an implementation of the EPick model (https://arxiv.org/abs/2109.02567).

 # Requirements
 ```